mPulseMedia/codename/kernal/rule_1_prompt.md

 rule_1_prompt              - Prompt rules processing

 1a1_ prompt_codenames   - Standard prompt terminology
-   a prompt_group       - Collection of related prompts in a single file (e.g., prompt_1_start.md)
+   a prompt_file        - Physical markdown file containing prompts (e.g., prompt_1_start.md)
-   b prompt             - Individual instruction unit within a prompt group with specific function c summary            - First line short description of what the prompt does d task_name          - Short word after outline number identifying the task type e task               - Detailed implementation instructions within a prompt
+   b prompt_group       - Collection of related prompts within a prompt_file c prompt             - Individual instruction unit within a prompt_group with specific function d summary            - First line short description of what the prompt does (defined in rule_2_codename.md) e task_name          - Short word after outline number identifying the task type (defined in rule_2_codename.md) f task               - Detailed implementation instructions within a prompt (defined in rule_2_codename.md) g marker             - Position indicator (defined in rule_2_codename.md) h rule               - Established constraint or guideline (defined in rule_2_codename.md) i separator          - Visual divider between document sections (defined in rule_3_format.md) j file               - Physical document containing structured content (defined in rule_2_codename.md) k alignment          - Visual arrangement for readability and structure (defined in rule_3_format.md)

 1a_ prompt_process      - Process for prompts
-   a do_command         - When "do" is typed in chat, locate the << YOU ARE HERE >> marker b marker_tracking    - Find the marker in prompt files to determine next actions c prompt_process     - Retrieve and process the next prompt or prompt group for execution d prompt_control     - Only execute one prompt or prompt group at a time for controlled progress e scope_limit        - Maintain clear boundaries around the current execution scope f strict_adherence   - Implement only features explicitly specified in the prompts g no_assumptions     - Don't create features, files, or functionality not directly requested
+   a do_command         - When "do" is typed in chat, locate the /// YOU ARE HERE /// marker b sync               - if they are are out of sync then first ask me what to do -- because it isn't clear which one to choose. b marker_tracking    - Find the marker in prompt_files to determine next actions c prompt_process     - Retrieve and process the next prompt or prompt_group for execution d prompt_control     - Only execute one prompt or prompt_group at a time for controlled progress e scope_limit        - Maintain clear boundaries around the current execution scope f strict_adherence   - Implement only features explicitly specified in the prompts g no_assumptions     - Don't create features, files, or functionality not directly requested

 1a2_ marker_movement    - Movement of markers
-   a initial_position   - At project start, the << YOU ARE HERE >> marker appears at the TOP of
+   a initial_position   - At project start, the /// YOU ARE HERE /// marker appears at the TOP of
-                          both the prompt_outline.md file and the prompt_1_start.md file, before any prompt content. b position_update    - IMPORTANT: After processing a prompt, move the << YOU ARE HERE >> marker to the BOTTOM of the prompt that was just processed as the final step.
+                          both the prompt_outline.md file and the prompt_1_start.md file, before any prompt content. b position_update    - IMPORTANT: After processing a prompt, move the /// YOU ARE HERE /// marker to the BOTTOM of the prompt that was just processed as the final step.
-                          Never place the marker before or in the middle of a prompt. c marker_sync        - Always update the marker in both the active prompt file AND in the prompt_outline.md file to ensure they remain synchronized. d one_only           - The marker should only appear in one place in each prompt group. e file_progress      - Progress to next file when current file is fully processed f visual_indicator   - Use the marker as a visual indicator of execution progress g next_task          - Clearly identify the next prompt based on marker position
+                          Never place the marker before or in the middle of a prompt. c marker_sync        - Always update the marker in both the active prompt_file AND in the prompt_outline.md file to ensure they remain synchronized. d one_only           - The marker should only appear in a prompt_file and a prompt_outline file, and nowhere else. e file_progress      - Progress to next file when current file is fully processed f visual_indicator   - Use the marker as a visual indicator of execution progress g next_task          - Clearly identify the next prompt based on marker position